50 famous firsts from TV history

 Upon the airing of its pilot, "All in the Family" included a warning: "The program you are about to see is 'All in the Family.'
 It seeks to throw a humorous spotlight on our frailties, prejudices, and concerns.
 By making them a source of laughter, we hope to show—in a mature fashion—just how absurd they are."

 Similarly (if more seriously), the 1975 Normal Lear show "Hot l Baltimore," with controversial topics and characters including prostitutes, illegal immigrants, and same-sex couples, had a warning label attached to every episode of the show.

 1971: First show videotaped for a live studio audience

-Videotape eventually became an essential piece of technology in television production thanks to its cost and versatility.
-“All in the Family” became the first television show that was videotaped in front of a live studio audience, even making a point to announce this fact at the beginning of every episode, a standard that would repeat in many sitcoms afterward.
+Videotape eventually became an essential technology in television production thanks to its cost and versatility.
+"All in the Family" became the first television show videotaped in front of a live studio audience, even making a point to announce this fact at the beginning of every episode, a standard that would repeat in many sitcoms afterward.

 1964: First abortion storyline

-Profanity was not taken lightly in the early days of television.
-This also applied for the minor and relatively tame word “hell.”
-A season one episode of “Star Trek,” called “The City at the Edge of Forever,” ended with William Shatner’s Captain Kirk uttering the line "Let's get the hell out of here," which caused discord amongst the crew.
+Profanity was not taken lightly in the early days of television; this applied to the minor and relatively tame word "hell."
+A season one episode of "Star Trek," called "The City at the Edge of Forever," ended when William Shatner's Capt.
+Kirk uttered, "Let's get the hell out of here," causing discord amongst the crew.
 Show creator Gene Roddenberry and Shatner had to fight for the line to remain.

 1971: First on-screen belly button